Everybody knows that the dice are loaded

 We are the only advanced industrial nation with a pronounced and persistent class skew to our rates of voter participation-a skew that persistently under-represents progressive views, and like any feature of the political system that has endured this long, there is nothing accidental, incidental, casual, or individual about this.

-not fundamentally a result of individual choice.
+Sure it's specific individuals who are not voting, but their non-participation is not fundamentally a result of individual choice.
 They are responding rationally to the fact that their votes don't make a difference, that politicians don't listen to people like them, and that paying attention to politics only gets their hopes up in order to dash them--an extra helping of bitter disappointment that they really don't need in their lives.

 He proposes an agenda to change the nature of the political process: election reform, strengthening unions, immigration reform so that we no longer have a non-voting underclass, and so on.
 Democrats pay lip service to this stuff, but haven't put any real muscle behind it.